GottaYotta/PixelSDK/README.md

 })
 ```

-After your transcode has completed, you may move, copy or delete the file found at the video.exportedVideoURL.
+After your transcode has completed, you may move, copy or delete the file found at the [`video.exportedVideoURL`](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)exportedVideoURL).

 There are many combinations of encoding settings you can provide.
 They must conform to the specifications set forth in AVFoundations [AVVideoSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Headers/AVVideoSettings.h) and [AVAudioSettings.h](https://github.com/theos/sdks/blob/master/iPhoneOS11.2.sdk/System/Library/Frameworks/AVFoundation.framework/Frameworks/AVFAudio.framework/Headers/AVAudioSettings.h) headers.
 There is also a list of available [codecs](https://developer.apple.com/documentation/avfoundation/avvideocodectype).
 Keep in mind each codec may have different requirements for the settings you provide.